 Kids' Half-Term Creative Writing Workshops

-These sessions will be held in small groups and are about fostering creativity, boosting confidence and having fun.
-We’ll write stories and poems as well as more unconventional forms, whether it’s a monster’s to-do list or a ship captain’s log.
+These holiday classes will be held in small groups and are about fostering creativity, boosting confidence and having fun.
 Every workshop will give children techniques for making their writing vivid, imaginative and engaging.

 All workshops will run from 10am to 12pm at a well-appointed home in North Finchley.
 Full address on booking.
 Nearest tube: Woodside Park.

-Please note this is a new booking system – if you have any problems please email me at email@example.com.
+Hopefully this should make it as easy for you as possible!
+If you have any problems please email me at email@example.com.

 Cancellations are possible up to two weeks before the date of the workshop, though there will be a £5 cancellation fee per workshop.